era-towers/static-content/files/modules-1.0.0/readme.txt

 ====== Version History =====

+>> 2025-03-04

+- Added option to roll for resistances in the Gaming Table module.

+- Added the option to hide rolls in the Gaming Table module.

+- Added option to customize number of ranks in starting languages.

+- The Adventuring module now allows GM rolls to be visible or hidden to players using the Gaming Table module.

+- Party actions (party recover, party maneuver, GM roll visibility) will now be shown even during combat mode.

+- Changed the player roll history in the Gaming Table module to update automatically after every roll.

+- RMU: Added customization option to choose if the boosts during character creation replace (strict) or not (generous) the highest temporaries when they are above 90/85.
+The default option is strict.

->> 2025-02-02
+>> 2025-02-14

-- Player rolls for iniative, maneuvers, spell casting and attacks can now be applied in the Adventuring module.
+- Player rolls for initiative, maneuvers, spell casting and attacks can now be applied in the Adventuring module.

 - Added checkboxes next to the search in the Gaming Table module, to indicate all skills/developed only, and include/exclude skill descriptions when searching.